Applying to Law School Admissions FAQ

 Should I use the LSAC Letter of Recommendation Service?

+Most ABA-approved law schools accept LSAC's LOR service.
+However, unless a law school states that you must use this service, you may choose not to use it.
 If your school requires or recommends that you use the LSAC LOR service, then it is best that you use it.
 A word of caution: the LSAC LOR service can take a while to process and distribute recommendations to each of the schools that need it, so make sure to give yourself and your recommenders ample time to get everything in, processed, and sent out.
 As per CAS, it takes approximately two weeks to process a letter of recommendation from the time it is received.
 To read more about the LSAC LOR service, click here.

 The Admissions Decision